-Timing the payment of your credit card bill could potentially help you build your credit and save money on interest charges.
+Timing your credit card bill payment could help you build your credit and save money on interest charges.

 How do credit card bills work?

-When you open a new account with a credit card company, you will have a predefined billing cycle.
+You will have a predefined billing cycle when you open a new account with a credit card company.
 This cycle typically lasts 30 days.
-You can make transactions and payments during this time without consequence.
-At the end of the billing cycle, you’ll receive a monthly statement.
-Your statement formalizes your outstanding balance from the last 30 days.
+You can make purchases and payments during this time without consequence.
+You'll receive a monthly statement at the end of the billing cycle.
+The statement formalizes your outstanding balance from the last 30 days.

-For instance, let’s say that you make three purchases, charging $250 on your card for each.
-You pay off $150 during your billing cycle.
-At the end of your billing cycle, you have a $600 balance.
+For instance, let’s say that you make three purchases, charging $250 on your card for each, and you pay off $150 during your billing cycle.
+At the end of your billing cycle, you’ll have a $600 balance.

-In addition to the statement balance, your statement will list a payment due date and minimum payment required.
+In addition to the statement balance, your statement will list a payment due date and the minimum payment required.
+The minimum payment varies from company to company, but it usually ranges from $20 to $35 or 1% to 3% of your billing amount (whichever is higher).
 You have until the due date to make a payment.
 The time between the end date of your billing cycle and your due date is known as a grace period.

 By your due date, one of three things will have occurred: